Blog

 Not exactly.
 Intelligent job application automation is not about spamming your resume everywhere.
 It's about leveraging AI and task automation software to take the heavy work like searching, matching, tailoring, and applying at scale, but doing it with intention.

 Let’s say you're looking for remote marketing jobs.
 Instead of scrolling through 20 different boards, LinkedIn, and Indeed every day, you set your preferences once.
-Then, an automation tool sifts through job listings on your behalf, builds tailored applications, and sends them while you're literally doing anything else.

 Why More People Are Automating Job Applications